 Richard became the second ULM men’s basketball coach - joining Mike Vining - to have also been a student-athlete and an assistant coach for the program.
 He was with the Warhawks in both capacities for six of the program’s seven NCAA Tournament appearances in the 1980s and early 1990s.

-Most recently, the Warhawks earned Team Academic Excellence Awards from the National Association of Basketball Coaches for the 2012-13 season.
-ULM was one of only 21 NCAA Division I men’s basketball programs to be honored for achieving a team cumulative GPA above 3.0.
+ULM also earned back-to-back Team Academic Excellence Awards from the National Association of Basketball Coaches.
+In 2012-13, ULM was one of only 21 NCAA Division I men’s basketball programs to be honored for achieving a team cumulative GPA above 3.0.
+In 2013-14, the Warhawks were the only team in the Sun Belt Conference to earn the award and the only Division I institution in the state of Louisiana.

-Following his playing career, Richard spent two seasons as a graduate assistant at ULM (1984-86), assisting as his alma mater won the Southland Conference regular season and tournament titles in 1985, earning a trip to the NCAA Tournament.
+Following his playing career, Richard spent two seasons as a graduate assistant at ULM (1984-86) as his alma mater won the Southland Conference regular season and tournament titles in 1985, earning a trip to the NCAA Tournament.

 Richard moved on to Marshall University for three years from 1986-89, helping the Thundering Herd win two Southern Conference crowns and a Southern Conference tournament title.
 Marshall participated in the 1987 NCAA Tournament and the 1988 NIT while Richard was on staff.